Date First Published: March 30, 2017

 - request/order for services (various imaging examinations)

 - view the interpretations (reports) made by radiologists

-PACS are often considered as separate from RIS because, traditionally, it is often provided by manufacturers of radiology machines/devices while RIS is provided by CIS vendors.
+PACS are often considered as separate from RIS because, traditionally, it is often provided by the manufacturers of radiology machines/devices while RIS is provided by CIS vendors.
 However, currently many vendors provide RIS-PACS as an integrated solution which can be interfaced with machines/devices from ant manufacturer for example with RIS and PACS originating from the same vendor or RISPACS supplied as a combined solution.

-The Imaging Workflow
+The Imaging Workflow.